The Treaty of Lisbon

 On the same day, Parliament also adopted a resolution on the possible evolution of and adjustments to the current institutional set-up of the European Union, suggesting concrete proposals for Treaty reforms.

-The EU has lately faced several crises linked to, in particular, Brexit, the rule of law, the multiannual financial framework, the COVID-19 pandemic and the Russian invasion of Ukraine.
+The EU has lately faced several crises, particularly in relation to Brexit, the rule of law, the multiannual financial framework, the COVID-19 pandemic and the Russian invasion of Ukraine.
 The handling of these crises has again exposed shortcomings in the current system of governance, and the lack of efficient decision-making has contributed to a decrease in public support for the European project.
 In response to current challenges, on 10 March 2021, the EU institutions launched the Conference on the Future of Europe, designed to give citizens a say on how to reshape the EU and increase the effectiveness and transparency of its decision-making procedures.
 On 9 May 2022, the Conference concluded its work, which resulted in 49 proposals, some of which require changes to the EU Treaties.
-Consequently, Parliament adopted a resolution on the call for a convention for the revision of the Treaties on 9 June 2022; a resolution on the implementation of the passerelle clauses in the EU Treaties on 11 July 2023; and a resolution on proposals for the amendment of the Treaties on 22 November 2023.
-By urging the European Council to call for a convention to revise the Treaties, Parliament wants to modernise legislative procedures to address current challenges and enhance EU effectiveness.
+Consequently, Parliament adopted a resolution on the call for a convention for the revision of the Treaties on 9 June 2022; a resolution on the implementation of the passerelle clauses in the EU Treaties on 11 July 2023 and a resolution on proposals for the amendment of the Treaties on 22 November 2023.
+By urging the European Council to call for a convention to revise the Treaties, Parliament is attempting to modernise legislative procedures to address current challenges and enhance EU effectiveness.